tsnlab/packetvisor/README.md

 After the script is executed, veth0(10.0.0.4) and veth1(10.0.0.5) are created. veth1 is created in `test_namespace` namespace but veth0 in local.

+echo example has many options.
+If you want to see the options.
+Execute `echo --help`

-To execute ARP response example, follow the next steps:
+To execute echo example.

-1. `sudo set_veth.sh`
-2. execute `sudo ./arp_response veth0 2048 1024 64 64 64 64` in `/target/release/examples`
+Execute `sudo ./set_veth.sh` then execute`sudo ./echo -i veth0` in `/target/release/examples`.

+echo example has three functions, ARP reply, ICMP echo(ping), UDP echo.

+If you want to test ARP reply, Execute the following command `sudo ip netns exec test_namespace arping 10.0.0.4`.

+If you want to test ICMP echo, Execute the following command.
+`sudo ip netns exec test_namespace ping 10.0.0.4`.

+If you want to test UDP echo, Execute the following command.
-3. `ip netns exec test_namespace arping -I veth1 10.0.0.4`
+`sudo ip netns exec test_namespace nc -u 10.0.0.4 7`

-to remove veths created by `set_veth.sh`, `unset_veth.sh` will remove them.
+To remove veths created by `set_veth.sh`, `unset_veth.sh` will remove them.

 ## Description of XSK (XDP Socket)